ianmcodes/ianlovesrui/wedding/index.md

 # Our Engagement! 💍

 I new for a while that I wanted to marry Rui.
-I had originally planned to propose on our anniversary and at the spot we first met in person.
+I had originally planned to propose on our anniversary.
+And at the spot we first met in person, in the plaza next to the Tribune Tower.
+I had hoped that it would be romantic, despite the fact that the area had since turned into a construction site.

+But alas, a certain virus had other plans.
+In late March, we started working from home.
+We stopped commuting into the city and had to get used to spending just about all day in our condo.
+And I had to change my plans for a proposal at home.

 <video id="vidEngagement1" controls preload="auto" style="width:100%">
   <source src="https://bucket.ianlovesrui.com/Engagement1.MP4" type="video/mp4">
 </video>

 ## Getting the Ring Resized

+Of course, the ring was far to big and needed to be resized.
+Luckily we were able to get it resized for free.
+We just had to send it back and wait for them to send us the resized ring.
+Once we got it back, Rui wanted be to try proposing again 😅.

 <video id="vidEngagement2" controls preload="auto" style="width:100%">
   <source src="https://bucket.ianlovesrui.com/Engagement2.mp4" type="video/mp4">